Family Medicine Residency Program

 The program has built in a fair amount of flexibility in our block schedule by offering six one-month elective rotations.
 Working closely with the residents in tailoring our “fixed” rotations to support their unique needs or interests.
 All residents develop an individualized learning plan at the beginning of their residency so that their future practice goals and specific educational needs are prioritized.
 This plan is revisited semi-annually and may be revised as the resident progresses through training.

-No, at this time no sponsor visas.
+No, at this time we do not sponsor visas.

-• Prioritizing the health and safety of our resident physicians during the COVID-19 pandemic, implementing multiple policies and procedures to ensure their continued well-being without compromising their education.
+- Prioritizing the health and safety of our resident physicians during the COVID-19 pandemic, implementing multiple policies and procedures to ensure their continued well-being without compromising their education.

-• Offering COVID-19 vaccines to our patients and employees at no cost.
+- Offering COVID-19 vaccines to our patients and employees at no cost.

 Attempts to reserve time for 4th year audition rotations in July through January of each year.
 Also having rotating students for community hospital, community clinic, and rural clinic rotations.
 The best time for those rotations is February through June.